-The online appendix provides additional robustness checks.
-We start by addressing potential concerns that the effect of exposure to working mothers is not actually mediated by work behavior, but rather by other characteristics correlated with work behavior.
-The most obvious candidates are education or income levels.
-Having a greater fraction of peers with working mothers is correlated with the maternal education and income levels among peers.
-It could be these role model factors that shape preferences later in life and drive our findings.
-To investigate this question, Figure A.1 presents event studies of first child birth by exposure to college-educated mothers.
-The figure shows employment impacts of parenthood on women and men by tertile of exposure to college-educated mothers.
-As we can see, the event studies are virtually identical in the two exposure groups, for both women and men.
-This lends strong support to our interpretation of the data: child penalties in employment are shaped by the gendered employment patterns among the parents of adolescent peers, not by the education levels of those parents.
-Given education is a proxy for income, the results also suggest against exposure effects coming from income levels.
+To shed light on the underlying mechanisms, we focus on exposure to working mothers and investigate whether the observed effects are truly driven by maternal employment or by other correlated factors.
+The most obvious candidate is education: the share of peers with working mothers is correlated with maternal education levels among peers.
+One possibility, therefore, is that exposure to better educated mothers shapes career preferences later in life and ultimately drives our findings.
+To test for this possibility, Appendix Figure A.1 presents event studies of first child birth by exposure to college-educated mothers.10 As the figure shows, the event studies are virtually identical across the two exposure groups, for both women and men.
+This lends support to our interpretation of the data: child penalties in employment are shaped by the gendered employment patterns among the mothers of adolescent peers, not by their education levels.